 Ski length and width go hand in hand (learn more about ski length here).
 A good first step when determining the width you want is to review the dimensions of the skis you have been using.
 Make note of what you like or dislike about them.
 Generally, wide skis are great for powder and softer snow while narrow skis are best for groomers and icy conditions.

 Wide skis perform well in powder and soft snow because they have a large surface area, to improve float.
-A drawback of wide skis is that is that it takes more strength to tip the ski on edge and hold it there through a turn – and, it takes longer to roll from edge to edge, slowing the transition between turns.
+A drawback of wide skis is that it takes more strength to tip the ski on edge and hold it there through a turn – and, it takes longer to roll from edge to edge, slowing the transition between turns.

 Narrow skis move more easily from edge to edge, making them more maneuverable and nimble.
 Narrow width also gives the ski boot more leverage to set the edge on firm snow conditions and ice.